helios-yamet/Fitness-Station/README.md

   * Is this the best solution, or is it possible to optimize and improve something?

 - 5 __Surface Level__

+ * Is our interface user-friendly?

+ * Does it solve the problems described in the first planes?

+ * Does it correspond to the functions that should be incorporated into it?

+ * Does the design help the user?

+ * Does the visual design solve the problems that were laid down in the design of the user experience?

 ## User Stories